code-charity/History-Manager/readme.md

 ---

 Also coinsider joining us please.
 We fulfill wishes since ~10 years https://github.com/code-charity  .
-Unfortunately we lost our main developer r in 2022 :(
+Unfortunately we lost our main developer in 2022 :(

  - Maybe compare with this DEMO from feburary:  https://github.com/code-charity/History-Manager/releases/tag/v1.0-alpha.5 (it looks polished & has search in tables enabled by default.
 Yet missing data and features)